USA Banner

 TAM Plan Elements

 Tier I agencies must comply with all nine elements of the TAM plan.
-Tier II agencies are responsible only for the top four elements.
+Tier II agencies are only responsible for the first four elements.

 does not necessarily mean software